C2C 2025 Provocative Panel Presentations

 C2C FOR GREEN CAREERS

-This panel will explore the evolving landscape of careers and growing opportunities in the green economy, bringing together diverse perspectives: a youth actively working in the sector, offering firsthand insight into emerging pathways; an educational leader shaping curriculum and training; and an industry leader driving innovation and sustainable practices in business.
+Join us to explore the evolving landscape of careers and growing opportunities in the green economy through diverse perspectives: a youth actively working in the sector, offering firsthand insight into emerging pathways; an educational leader shaping curriculum and training; and a healthcare leader driving innovation and sustainable practices in business.
 Together, we will examine how education, policy, and industry intersect to create meaningful careers that address climate change, support environmental stewardship, and nurture social impact.

 Sam Kutyauripo